hevnsnt/norecognition/README.md

 This report analyzes how a pattern is "winning."
 Instead of just "it worked," it shows if a pattern is causing the AI to find extra people (EXTRA_PERSONS_DETECTED) or lose the person entirely (PERSON_LOST).
 This helps us understand what part of the AI's logic is being exploited.
 ![Anomaly Type Distribution Report](./images/reports/1_1_pattern_anomaly_type_distribution.png)

+# 📜 Ethics and Intent
+My goal is simple: to build a wardrobe that protects my privacy — and yours.
+This project is a research tool for auditing computer vision systems.
+The goal is to discover and document vulnerabilities in detection models to help developers build more robust, fair, and secure systems.
+The adversarial patterns are a byproduct of this research, offered to the public to promote awareness and discussion about privacy in an age of ubiquitous surveillance.

+# 🗺️ Roadmap: v0.5 Proposals
+**Facial Recognition Matching Pipeline**
+  * **TODO:** Implement a 1:N matching pipeline (e.g., using ArcFace) to test if a pattern causes a misidentification (matching the wrong person) in addition to a detection failure.

+**Feature Enhancements**
+  * improve detection if state exists but user does not pass --resume
+  * Refactor Fuzz class
+  * Improve Log parsing to be less fragile
+  * Improve resolution of Anomaly Preview (yes I know it looks like Minecraft, I am resource constrained ok) **Expanded Evaluation Harness**
+* TODO: Add support for other common open-source detectors (e.g., MTCNN, RetinaFace from face_detection lib) to test the generality of found patterns.
+* TODO: Build a harness for testing against closed-source cloud APIs (e.g., Azure, AWS Rekognition) to audit commercial systems.